 You are not eligible for this tax exemption if you have remarried.

 Required Documentation: (Exemption cannot be processed without this documentation)

 - Determination of the Comptroller or the Virginia Retirement System that meets the following:

 - Verifies the deceased spouse was a member of the Virginia Line of Duty Act (LODA)

 - Verifies the deceased spouse was killed in the line of duty as a direct or proximate result of performance of duty.

 - Verifies the surviving spouse is/was the designated beneficiary for death benefits under the Virginia Line of Duty Act (LODA)

 The exemption applies to a dwelling with an assessed value in the most recently ended tax year that does not exceed the countywide average assessed value for dwellings zoned as single family residential.
 If the assessed value of your dwelling exceeds the countywide average assessed value, you will receive a partial exemption.

 The Fairfax County Department of Tax Administration (DTA) will review your application and contact you directly if more information is required.
 Otherwise, you will receive written certification once your application and exemption have been approved.
-If your real estate taxes are paid through your mortgage lender, you will need to contact your mortgage company and send a copy of the exemption certification.
+If your real estate taxes are escrowed by a mortgage lender, you will need to send the lender a copy of the exemption certification.